-The resources in this Deliberative Classroom pack focus on the topic of Religious Freedom.
-The pack begins with a briefing paper to help teachers think about the depth of conceptual knowledge students need as they learn about freedom and religious freedom.
-Additional reading and resources are also suggested.
+The resources in this Deliberative Classroom pack focus on the topic of Democracy, Protest and Change.
+The pack begins with a briefing paper to help teachers think about the depth of conceptual knowledge students need as they learn about democracy and its key characteristics and the different ways citizens can influence change.

 ACT's one page Citizenship Curriculum Framework provides an outline of the Citizenship skills and aptitudes, values and dispositions, knowledge and understanding, and concepts that children will develop and learn about.
 It is designed to help teachers think about the key aspects of the subject when designing, planning and implementing a high quality Citizenship curriculum at key stage 2 and 3 that contributes to personal development.

 The 'Having a Say' Citizenship resources have been developed by ACT with support from the Historical Association, the Cabinet Office and the Government Equalities Office.
 They form part of a wider set of history and Citizenship resources to celebrate 100 years of votes for women.

 This resource was devised by Professor Bridget Byrne* in association with ACT.
 Professor Byrne carried out interviews with new entrants to the UK in 2017, asking especially about their experiences of becoming a British citizen and why they chose to do this.
 The case studies are real and raise interesting questions about identity and belonging.
 They can be used within lessons that explore aspects of Britishness and British values.
 The case studies also tell of disturbing stories of the process of choosing to become a citizen and reflect on the nature of belonging.